“All aboard!” 🚂

 Superliner Roomette tickets on the Amtrak Empire Builder start at $631 for the room ($315.50 per person) and includes all meals.
 But such a low price for the roomette can be hard to come by.

 These are the up-to-date Amtrak Empire Builder prices as of summer 2019.
 But Amtrak does change prices periodically, so do check their website, to confirm pricing we’ve mentioned.

 - Book as early as possible, even a year in advance.

 - Book during weekdays.

-- Check Amtrak’s deal page to see if there’s any current promotions available for the Empire Builder
+- Finally, check Amtrak’s deal page to see if there are any current promotions available for the Empire Builder

 We gave that a shot to see that the price of an Amtrak upgrade would be.
 The customer service representative was surprisingly super helpful, as she checked the prices for upgrading at different stations along the way in an attempt to find the best deal.
 But the cost to upgrade after the first day was well into the hundreds of dollars, pending what station we chose to do the upgrade.
 So if you think you want a sleeper, it’s best book one before your train departs.
 Otherwise opting to upgrade while on the train may end up costing even more.

 Book Upper Level vs Lower Level Seats?